nick22d/aws-access-form/README.md

 ## Purpose

 The purpose of this project is to provide my Fiverr clients with an automated workflow to follow when purchasing any gig that requires access to their AWS environment.
-The challenges that this solution is designed to overcome are the following:
+This solution is designed to achieve the following objectives:

-* Proof of the client's consent for access provisioning
+* Obtain proof of the client's consent for access provisioning
-* Secure access via the use of temporary credentials as opposed to permanent ones
+* Provision secure access via the use of temporary credentials as opposed to permanent ones
-* Automated deployment of the necessary resources in the client's AWS environment
+* Enable automated deployment of the necessary resources in the client's AWS environment
-* Automated cleanup of the deployed resources once my work is done
+* Enable automated cleanup of the deployed resources once my work is done
+* Make the whole process as easy as possible even for the most non-technical clients

 ## Prerequisites